Bharathi4real/nextjs-awesome-stack/README.md

 - [Tailus UI](https://ui.tailus.io/)
 - [Hero UI](https://www.heroui.com/)

-### Productivity & Utilities (To Be Added)
+### 🔧 Productivity & Utilities (Coming Soon)
+A collection of tools to optimize performance and improve the development workflow:
 - Performance optimizers
 - API utilities
-- Dev tools for debugging
+- Debugging and developer tools

-## 📌 Contributing
+## 🤝 Contributing
 Want to add more awesome tools?
 Open a pull request!
-Contributions are welcome.
+Contributions are always welcome.

 ## 📜 License
 This repository is licensed under the [MIT License](LICENSE).
 Feel free to use and share!